-The Energy Law Journal Celebrates its 40th Anniversary in 2020.
+The Energy Law Journal Celebrated its 40th Anniversary in 2020

-The Energy Law Journal was first published in May 1980.
-Published twice a year, it has close to 3,000 subscribers in the United States and 10 foreign countries, including Canada, England, Brazil, Argentina, Germany, Austria, France, Italy, Spain, Switzerland, Scotland, Singapore, Nigeria, Greece, and Turkey.
+The Energy Law Journal was first published in May 1980 and now reaches thousands of readers in the United States and 10 foreign countries, including Canada, England, Brazil, Argentina, Germany, Austria, France, Italy, Spain, Switzerland, Scotland, Singapore, Nigeria, Greece, and Turkey.
 The Journal has become a preeminent energy publication, providing thought-provoking and deeply researched articles by practitioners, internationally known academics, Federal judges, high ranking government officials and members of FERC.
 The Journal often has been cited by Federal and State Courts and agencies, law review articles and journals, energy industry speakers and the FERC.
 The Journal maintains a list of court opinions and other published legal materials citing articles appearing in the Journal.

 The Energy Law Journal publishes legal, policy, and economic articles and other materials of lasting interest with significant research value on subjects dealing with the energy industries.
 The Journal welcomes articles and other materials on emerging issues and significant developments affecting the energy industries.
 The Journal publishes articles and other materials of varying length that provide a full consideration of the issues and opposing viewpoints.